Jint-lzxy/sockify/DESIGN.md

 ```

 - **Effects:**
-  - Calls `do_connect(address)`, which establishes a connection to the specified remote address.
+  - Calls `do_connect`, which establishes a connection to the specified remote address.
   - If the connection is interrupted by a signal, the method waits until the connection completes, or throws an exception on timeout (see _Exceptions_), if the signal handler doesn't raise an exception and the socket is blocking or has a timeout.
 For non-blocking sockets, the method throws an exception if the connection is interrupted by a signal (or the exception raised by the signal handler) (see _Exceptions_).
 - **Parameters:**
   - `address`: Remote endpoint.